Rise to the Challenge: How to Memorize Chinese Characters Like A Pro

 This strategy is extremely effective for learning Chengyu, four-character idiomatic phrases that are often based on traditional fables.
 Learning the story behind these complex expressions makes a world of difference, and it’s truly inspiring to be able to learn more about Chinese history and culture while also expanding your practical knowledge of the language.

 Mnemonic devices are a slightly more abstract strategy to remember the pronunciation and meaning of characters.
-These are often personal ideas or opinions that we assign to a specific character because it helps us recall more effectively and faster.
+These are often personal ideas or opinions that we assign to a specific character because they help us recall more effectively and faster.
 Let’s look at one example together.
 I’ve been trying to learn the word 单独(dāndú, alone, singlehanded), and I have a coworker named Dan who recently quit.
 So now, when I see this character, I think of the fact that due to Dan, I now need to handle my work alone.

 Personally, I have mixed feelings about this strategy because sometimes it can be very difficult to find a way to meaningfully link a character to a phrase in my native language.
 However, when you do find a solid mnemonic device, it can be extremely effective in helping you recognize the character later on.